tgoodwin/short-trip/README.md

 To run the program:

-1. Make sure the directory your programs are in contain the cityxy.txt file and the citypairs.dat file.
-You can use alternative files for these two files as well, but the data they contain must be identical to that in cityxy.txt and citypairs.java
+1. Make sure the directory my programs are in contain the cityxy.txt file and the citypairs.dat file.
+You can use alternative files/maps as well, but the data they contain must be identical in format to cityxy.txt and citypairs.dat

 2. Type this into the command line (after compiling):